Z3D013/Discord-Nitro-Generator/README.md

 step 6: click on the typing bar in the discord app or website and hit start on the auto typer to make it start typing.

-if you don't understand after the explanation then watch this youtube video for explanation on the nitro generator & the auto typer: explanation video: [WILL BE UPLOADED LATER TODAY]
+if you don't understand what to do then watch this youtube video for a clearer explanation on the nitro generator & the auto typer: explanation video: [WILL BE UPLOADED LATER TODAY]

+any further questions can be commented under the comments of the youtube video or under a comment under this GitHub post.